TonyLHansen/atastandings/README.md

 The default for `atastandings` is to search the world standings.
 You can instead ask it to search one or more state standings.

-* `--worlds` search the world standings
+* `--worlds`, `-W` -- search the world standings
-* `--state STATE-ABBREV` search the given state or province, using the two character state or province postoffice code.
+* `--state ABBREV`, `-S ABBREV` -- search the given state or province, using the two character state or province postoffice code.

 For example, both `atastandings` and  `atastandings --worlds` will search the world standings.
 `atastandings --state pa --state ca` will search the state standings for Pennsylvania and California.